hyperlendx/hyperlend-sdk-ts/core/README.md

 # HyperLend SDK Core

-A comprehensive TypeScript/JavaScript SDK for interacting with the HyperLend protocol on the HyperLiquid blockchain.
+A comprehensive TypeScript/JavaScript SDK for interacting with the HyperLend protocol on the Hyperliquid EVM blockchain.
 This core module provides direct access to lending and borrowing functionalities through a simple, type-safe API.

+## HyperLend Mainnet Contracts

+All addresses can be found at https://docs.hyperlend.finance/developer-documentation/contract-addresses

 ## Table of Contents